EquiMed logo.

 Description

-The typical stable and pasture provide a welcome environment for mosquitoes.
-Since all that mosquitoes require to breed is standing water or moist soil, the proliferation of old tires, tree holes, buckets, water troughs, pools, ditches, and swamps that are often found in areas where horse are kept serve as a ready breeding ground for these pests.
+Typical horse stables and pastures provide a welcome environment for mosquitoes.
+Since mosquitoes require only standing water or moist soil in which to breed, the proliferation of old tires, tree holes, buckets, water troughs, pools, ditches, and swamps that are often found in areas where horse are kept, serve as a ready breeding ground for these pests.

 Mosquito eggs can be laid, larva can develop, and adult mosquitoes emerge in as little as six to seven days during warm, summer months.